Exist-nt/VisdeurBot/README.md

 --output-bbox=boxes \
 /path/to/input.mp4 /path/to/output.mp4
 ```
 The input can either be a .mp4 file, or a camera device - usually found at /dev/video0.
+Use `v4l2-ctl --list-devices` (part of the `v4l-utils` package) to see attached cameras if /dev/video0 does not exist.

 The AI will then take about 5 minutes to load the model to disk, and if everything goes right you will be able to watch the AI work in real-time in a separate window.